-Maximizing recycled content is foundational to our Sustainable Packaging Framework, as we believe this market demand helps fuel investments in recycling infrastructure and capacity across the supply chain (thus making recycling more viable and building towards a more circular economy).
+Maximizing recycled content is foundational to our Sustainable Packaging Framework.
+We believe this market demand helps fuel investments in recycling infrastructure and capacity across the supply chain (thus making recycling more viable and building toward a more circular economy).

-But when it comes to assessing how sustainable your package is, we actually believe the most important question to ask is not just “ How Much Recycled Content?” but “How Much Post Consumer Waste?”
+But when it comes to assessing how sustainable your package is, we believe the most critical question is not just “ How Much Recycled Content?” but “How Much Post-Consumer Waste?”

 Post-consumer waste refers to finished goods, while post-industrial waste refers to waste “material” generated from a manufacturing process.

-It is important to note that if material is reutilized within the same process that generated it, it should not be referred to as recycled content (this would still be referred to as virgin content).
+It is important to note that if the material is reutilized within the same process that generated it, it should not be referred to as recycled content (this would still be referred to as virgin content).